codym22/beachresort/README.md

-a cutting-edge platform meticulously crafted with a technology stack that seamlessly blends React.js, CSS, HTML, and JavaScript.
+A cutting-edge platform meticulously crafted with a technology stack that seamlessly blends React.js, CSS, HTML, and JavaScript.

+features-

 1- On the front end, the application employs React.js to artfully design a dynamic and user-friendly interface.
 This strategic choice ensures a seamlessly smooth and interactive experience for users, elevating the overall usability of the application to new heights.